14yannick/esphome-hcpbridge/README.md

 - [x] Initial working version
 - [ ] Use esphome modbus component instead of own code
-- [ ] Map additional functions to esphome
+- [x] Map additional functions to esphome
-- [ ] Use callbacks instead of pollingComponent
+- [x] Use callbacks instead of pollingComponent (Only hcpbridge is polling)
 - [x] Expert options for the HCPBridge component (GPIOs ...)

 # Contribute